The Law That Governed Your Taxes for 65 Years Just Changed

 Here is a quick checklist:

-- For Tax Year 2026-27 onwards: The portal will update forms with the new Tax Year terminology.
-No action needed from you — just follow the updated forms.
+• For Tax Year 2026-27 onwards: The portal will update forms with the new Tax Year terminology.
+No action needed from you.
+Follow the updated forms when they appear on the portal.

 Frequently Asked Questions